iron-software/IronWord.Examples/how-to/add-text/README.md

 Incorporating automated text entry into applications is crucial for creating reports, building templates, and populating data dynamically within applications.

-This guide will teach you how to seamlessly add text to a DOCX file using IronWord.
+This guide will teach you how to add text to a DOCX file using IronWord.

 ## Inserting Text